openvinotoolkit/open_model_zoo/demos/smart_classroom_demo/cpp_gapi/README.md

     -i                             Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
     -loop                          Optional.
 Enable reading the input in a loop.
     -read_limit                    Optional.
 Read length limit before stopping or restarting reading the input.
     -o "<path>"                    Optional.
-Name of output to save.
+Name of the output file(s) to save.
     -limit "<num>"                 Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored.
     -m_act '<path>'                Required.
 Path to the Person/Action Detection Retail model (.xml) file.
     -m_fd '<path>'                 Required.
 Path to the Face Detection model (.xml) file.
     -m_lm '<path>'                 Required.
 Path to the Facial Landmarks Regression Retail model (.xml) file.
     -m_reid '<path>'               Required.
 Path to the Face Reidentification Retail model (.xml) file.
+          Or
     -d_act '<device>'              Optional.
 Specify the target device for Person/Action Detection Retail (the list of available devices is shown below).
 Default value is CPU.
+The application looks for a suitable plugin for the specified device.
     -d_fd '<device>'               Optional.
 Specify the target device for Face Detection Retail (the list of available devices is shown below).
 Default value is CPU.
+The application looks for a suitable plugin for the specified device.
     -d_lm '<device>'               Optional.
 Specify the target device for Landmarks Regression Retail (the list of available devices is shown below).
 Default value is CPU.
+The application looks for a suitable plugin for the specified device.
     -d_reid '<device>'             Optional.
 Specify the target device for Face Reidentification Retail (the list of available devices is shown below).
 Default value is CPU.
+The application looks for a suitable plugin for the specified device.
     -greedy_reid_matching          Optional.
 Use faster greedy matching algorithm in face reid.
     -r                             Optional.
 Output Inference results as raw values.
     -ad                            Optional.
 Output file name to save per-person action statistics in.
+Requires -teacher_id and -a_top to be unset and -fg to be set
     -t_ad                          Optional.
 Probability threshold for person/action detection.
     -t_ar                          Optional.
 Probability threshold for action recognition.
     -t_fd                          Optional.
 Probability threshold for face detections.